A Latent Shrinkage Position Model for Binary and Count Network Data: Discussion

 \section{Discussion}

-The proposed latent shrinkage position model is a nonparametric Bayesian approach to model network data that focuses on the issue of the dimension of the latent space.
-The LSPM extends the latent position model (LPM) by employing a multiplicative truncated gamma process prior to allow an infinite number of dimensions in the latent space.
+The proposed latent shrinkage position model is a nonparametric Bayesian approach to model network data that focuses on the issue of inferring the dimension of the latent space.
+The LSPM extends the latent position model by employing a multiplicative truncated gamma process prior to allow an infinite number of dimensions in the latent space.
 In practice, the LSPM intrinsically infers the number of effective dimensions required to describe the network.
-The LSPM therefore circumvents the more computationally intensive approach where model selection criteria are used to choose the dimension after fitting a range of models with different values of the dimension $p$.
+The LSPM therefore circumvents the more computationally intensive approach where model selection criteria are used to choose the dimension after fitting a range of models with different dimensions $p$.
 Importantly, the LSPM retains the ease of interpretability inherent to the original LPM.
-The logistic and Poisson LSPM are developed for the analysis of binary and count network data respectively, in conjunction with a computationally efficient Markov chain Monte Carlo inference scheme.
+The logistic and Poisson LSPM are developed for the analysis of binary and count network data respectively; extensions to alternative models for different link types are similarly feasible.

-While fitting the LSPM is computationally feasible on the networks considered here, there are many improvements that could be made to shorten run time.
-For example, a preprocessing step can be used to decide the truncation level of the dimension of the latent space to be fitted.
-Using a truncation level that is close to the effective dimension typically resulted in better mixing and convergence times as resources are not wasted inferring negligible dimensions.
-An adaptive procedure as proposed by \cite{bhattacharya_dunson_2011} could be used to increase or decrease the dimension as needed.
-For larger networks, embedding the case-control concepts of \cite{Raftery_Niu_Hoff_Yeung_2012} and variational Bayesian inference of \cite{Salter-Townshend_Murphy_2013} in the LSPM would also bring computational gains.
+While fitting the LSPM is computationally feasible on the networks considered here, fitting the LSPM to large networks is relatively slow.
+There are many improvements that could be made to shorten run time, for example, by embedding the case-control concepts of \cite{Raftery_Niu_Hoff_Yeung_2012} and by implementing the variational Bayesian inference of \cite{Salter-Townshend_Murphy_2013}.

-Initialisation and selection of the truncation level is another crucial aspect of the LSPM, especially with regard to the interaction of the latter on the estimation of the $\alpha$ parameter.
-This parameter is usually overestimated due to a compensatory effect because of the use of a truncation level higher than the actual number of non-negligible dimensions.
-In addition, obtaining good mixing required fine-tuning of step-sizes in the MCMC chains for the different networks considered here.
-An approach using logistic and Poisson regression was employed to initialise $\alpha$, but improved initialisation strategies would be beneficial.